MD-Kamrul-Islam/omi-portfolio/content/home/experience.md

   location = "Dhaka, Bangladesh" date_start = "2018-09-01"
   date_end = "2019-04-01"
   description = """Paperman-BD is an online book store offering a wide range of fictional and non-fictional books all over the country with the most affordable price in the market.
+As a young freshman in my business school, I along with one partner, started this online bookshop.
+Although the start-up did not see the face of success, it was one of my stepping stones in life with lots of experience that has helped me in my future career.
   Responsibilities include:

   * Social Media Marketing
+  * Social Media Management
+  * Content Creation
+  * Customer Communication
   * Sales Negotiations
   """